 12. Balau Wood

 Balau is a hardwood native to Malaysia, known for its density.
 Its primary usage is in heavy construction, but it’s hard to work with because it’s very dense.
 People also use it for decking, flooring, boat making, and furniture.
 Balau is used worldwide, and many people go for it due to its affordable price.
 It is very durable lumber that’s water-resistant but not insect and decay-resistant.
 If taken care of properly, anything made from Balau will last you for a lifetime.

 |Color:||Light beige/white/creamy white with yellow hues|

 If you’re looking for a hardwood that’s easy to work with, you should try using Poplar.
 It’s a species used mainly for furniture and woodworking projects, but you can also use it for cabinetry, doors, and light construction.
-It is a strong wood, but it’s softer compared to some other hardwood options.
-That’s why you should choose suitable finishes that will make the wood more durable.
+It is a strong wood, but it’s softer than other hardwood options.
+That’s why you should choose suitable finishes to make the wood more durable.
 It needs a moisture-free environment because it can be easily damaged by water.

 14. Alder Wood

 Alder is a versatile hardwood with a unique appearance.
 Its common use is in cabinetry, moldings, doors, paneling, and furniture.
 It’s lightweight and easy to work with, and it’s a great option for DIY projects.
 This is another hardwood quite soft but not prone to cracking and warping.
 Alder is another affordable wood, and it’s among the most eco-friendly hardwoods.
 It’s not water-resistant, and it’s not one of the most durable options on the market.